thinkinglabs/thinkinglabs.github.io/_drafts/continuous-integration-is-not-a-tooling-problem.md

 - 100% of the tests must pass for every build.
 - A product (i.e. a release candidate binary) is generated that can be deployed in a test environment to undergo acceptance tests.
 - Fixing broken builds is the highest priority.
 - Keep the builds (including running unit tests) fast to provide rapid feedback.
 The XP guideline is less than 10 min.
-I and [Dave Farley](https://twitter.com/davefarley77), co-author of the [Continuous Delivery](https://www.goodreads.com/book/show/8686650-continuous-delivery) book, aim for less than 5 min.
+[Dave Farley](https://twitter.com/davefarley77), co-author of the [Continuous Delivery](https://www.goodreads.com/book/show/8686650-continuous-delivery) book, and myself aim for less than 5 min.

 ## Can a tool build this in